xaya/xaya_docs/interface.md

   of the name update's value.
 * **`ADDRESS`n and `AMOUNT`n:**
-  Xyon addresses and amounts that were transacted in the move transaction, as described in our model for
+  Xyon addresses and amounts that were transacted in the move transaction, as described in the model for
   [currency transaction in games](games.md#currency).

 Note that not all transactions from the block are included in the `moves` list.
-It contains only those that are relevant for the current game, which are all **name upates and registrations that mention the game ID in its value**.
+It contains only those that are relevant for the current game, which are all **name updates and registrations that mention the game ID in their value**.

 Similarly, the daemon also provides a **`game-block-detach`** message for blocks that are detached during a reorg: